 I feel safe from up here!

 Your cat is the connoisseur of comfort.
 And they’re also the connoisseur of self-security, too.
 While your feline friend knows exactly when and where their next meal is coming from, it’s hardwired into their DNA to want to feel safe from predators.
-If your cat was to be living out on the streets and forced to fend for themselves, they’d likely hide or perch up high to make themselves feel safe.
+If your cat were to be living out on the streets and forced to fend for themselves, they’d likely hide or perch up high to make themselves feel safe.
 It’s an instinctual habit that cats do because it provides them with the sense of security that they so desperately crave.
 So, don’t take offense to it if your cat chooses to perch rather than cuddle up next to you on the couch at night.
 Simply worship them from afar and respect their innate desire to be safe and secure.

 I could get used to a view like this!